-- Planning effort is required form the client for upfront work such as survey, hydraulic modelling, geotechnical investigations, pavement condition, PUP investigations, resumptions, reference layout and defining a clear scope of work. - While it remains important that the department monitors the design and quality of the work being executed, monitoring must be done in a way that does not result in design risk being transferred to the department.
-If the department or the Contract Administrator adopts an active and dominant role in finalising the design, as opposed to merely ensuring the design complies with the design brief, the advantage of shifting design responsibility to the Contractor will be diminished.
-Careful drafting of provisions concerning review of design and approval of workmanship is essential. - From a practical viewpoint, the department has significantly less control than it would in a more traditional delivery method, given the potential under D&C for re-transfer of design risk back to the department. - Design risk is transferred to engineering design consultants.
-The availability of Professional Indemnity insurance, and any project-specific exclusions, should be investigated at the tender preparation stage. - Lack of clarity, in respect of the specifications in the design brief, may lead to dispute as to whether the Contractor has in fact achieved the product described by the brief. - There is a potential for Contractors to effect savings and increase profit within the lump sum Contract by under-designing aspects of the project as a result of the design brief inadequately defining performance or quality requirements. - It can be difficult for the department to comparatively assess tender proposals submitted by prospective Contractors, as proposals may differ significantly.

-- There is a high resource cost to the industry in tendering for a D&C. Two or more design teams can be tied up for four months in the tender process, and - A considerable investment can be associated with preparing D&C tenders.
+- planning effort is required from the client for upfront work such as survey, hydraulic modelling, geotechnical investigations, pavement condition, PUP investigations, resumptions, reference layout and a definition of a clear scope of work - while it is important the department monitors the design and quality of the work being executed, monitoring must be done in a way that does not result in design risk being transferred to the department.
+If the department or the Contract Administrator adopts an active and dominant role in finalising the design, as opposed to merely ensuring that the design complies with the design brief, the advantage of shifting design responsibility to the Contractor will be diminished.
+Careful drafting of provisions concerning review of design and approval of workmanship is essential - given the potential under a D and C for re-transfer of design risk back to the department, from a practical viewpoint, the department has significantly less control than it would in a more traditional delivery method - design risk is transferred to engineering design consultants.
+The availability of Professional Indemnity insurance, and any project-specific exclusions, should be investigated at the tender preparation stage - a lack of clarity around specifications in the design brief, may lead to a dispute as to whether the Contractor has in fact achieved the product described by the brief - there is a potential for Contractors to effect savings and increase profit within the lump sum Contract by under-designing aspects of the project as a result of the design brief inadequately defining performance or quality requirements - where proposals differ significantly, it may be challenging for the department to comparatively assess tender proposals submitted by prospective Contractors - there is a high resource cost to the industry in tendering for a D and C. Two or more design teams can be occupied for 4 months in the tender process, and - a considerable investment can be associated with preparing D and C tenders.
 In certain circumstances the department may consider offsetting tender preparation costs by providing the tenderers with a tender contribution fee.

-Tendering in Design and Construct (D&C)
+Tendering in Design and Construct

-The level of effort required of tenderers and their consultants in preparing D&C bids is such that it is inefficient to consider open tendering for these delivery methods.
+The level of effort required of tenderers and their consultants in preparing D and C bids is inefficient to consider open tendering for these delivery methods.
 It is usual for a two-stage or select tender process to be used.
-One of the very real challenges for the tender process with this Contract type, is the conversion of the preferred offer (where used) into a signed Contract.
-This arises because of the need for the client to create, in negotiation with the tenderer, an integrated Contract document that marries the original requirements of the brief with the solutions offered by the successful Contractor.
+One of the challenges for the tender process with this Contract type, is the conversion of the preferred offer (where used) into a signed Contract.
+This arises because of the need for the client to create, in negotiation with the tenderer, an integrated Contract document that matches the original requirements of the brief with the solutions offered by the successful Contractor.